-Among the untracked keywords, you might find some that are performing quite well (with a good clickthrough rate, a good conversion rate, etc.), but which have not reached their visibility potential yet (their ranks can still be improved).
+Among the untracked keywords, you might find some that are performing quite well (with a good click-through rate, a good conversion rate, etc.), but which have not reached their visibility potential yet (their ranks can still be improved).
 Once monitored and worked on, this kind of keywords can also bring a quick, positive impact on your SEO performance.

-4. Spot keywords having the "Localized” label
+4. Spot keywords with the "Localized” label

-This label highlights keywords with customized SERPs for each location:
+This label highlights keywords with customized SERPs for each location.

 There are keywords like “restaurants near me” which have high search volumes, but the results are highly customized.
 As we only track one location, this could significantly affect the reliability of the forecasts.
 This label automatically identifies and highlights them, as well as only taking a fraction of their total search volume into consideration in the forecasts.

-6. Spot keywords having the "Seasonal” label
+6. Spot keywords with the "Seasonal” label

-We're highlighting the highly seasonal keywords with a dedicated label, for a better prioritization of the keywords or groups to focus on:
+We're highlighting the highly seasonal keywords with a dedicated label, for better prioritization of the keywords or groups to focus on:

 when the label is blue, it means the keyword is out of its peak season;